benmarwick/Marwick-CSSS-May-2019-Reproducibility/README.md

-# Writing reproducible research with R and Markdown at the Northwest Data Science Summit, May 2019: Workshop and Presentation
+# Writing reproducible research with R and Markdownm, a Workshop at 20th Anniversary Conference of the Center for Statistics and the Social Sciences (CSSS) at the University of Washington

-This repository contains two of the presentations on reproducible research and open science that I gave at the Northwest Data Science Summit, May 2019.

-**First**, I presented a workshop on using the [rrtools](https://github.com/benmarwick/rrtools) package to easily make reproducble manuscripts: "Rapid On-ramps to Reproducible Research for R Users"
+I presented a workshop on using the [rrtools](https://github.com/benmarwick/rrtools) package to easily make reproducble manuscripts.
+More on the 20th Anniversary Conference is online here https://www.csss.washington.edu/about/anniversary

 This was a hands-on activity, with the participants given these instructions in advance: